walshie4/coffeescript-style-guide/README.md

 Comments should aim to explain the 'why' behind a piece of code and should be written with proper punctuation unless very small.

-Where possible align comments for better readability:
+Where possible align comments for better readability (comments on their own line should always be aligned to the current indent where code would go):

 ```coffeescript
 value = Math.floor(29 * arg) # Note about accounting for edge case